Common Car Insurance Myths ‐ Separating Fact from Fiction

 Getting a parking ticket means your insurance premiums will go up.

 Parking tickets do not count against your driving record or your insurance.
+Finally, a definitive answer to the age-old question, do parking tickets affect insurance?
 However, if you have unpaid fines, they will affect your ability to renew your driver's license.

 Getting a speeding ticket means your insurance premiums will go up.

-Speeding tickets will affect your insurance premium.
-And depending on the severity, it may result in your insurance being cancelled at your renewal.
+Speeding tickets usually affect your insurance premium – And depending on the severity, it may result in your insurance being cancelled at renewal.

 You don't have to pay your deductible if the police said the accident was not your fault.

-The police may have deemed you not responsible for the accident, however an insurance company will still need to establish whether you have to pay your deductible or not.
-If police investigate the accident and rule that it's not your fault, the insurance company may waive your deductible.
+The police may have deemed you not responsible for the accident, however your insurance company still needs to establish whether or not you have to pay your deductible.

 If you are in an accident in the U.S. your car insurance won’t protect you.

 Your car insurance is valid anywhere in Canada and the United States.
-That’s why it’s a good idea to carry your “pink card” with you at all times.
-Depending on the coverage you have available, you and your car should be covered if you get into an accident while in the U.S.
+That’s why it’s a good idea to carry your proof of car insurance (also known as your “pink card”) with you at all times.
+Depending on your coverage, you and your car should be covered if you get into an accident while in the U.S.